glynester/cv/README.md

 <b>IPS (Integrated Payment Solutions) - Software Development Department</b> (Nov 2022 - present), UK<br>
 Developer - Card and Access Control Systems (including printing and encoding of cards), Tills, Restaurant Ordering, Visitor Management, Active Directory, Data Integration (to connect to client MIS Systems), etc.<br>
-IPS has multiple clients with bespoke installations of their products running on Tomcat servers and using Java (full stack) and Javascript (React) front end/ Java back end and SQL Server databases.
+IPS has multiple clients with bespoke installations of their products running on Tomcat servers on the client's network.
+The programming languages used are Java (full stack), and Javascript (React) front end/ Java back end, with SQL Server databases.
 Access to client sites is via Teamviewer, Remote Desktop and VPN.<br><br>
 <b>Main projects/achievements and tasks:</b><br>
 <ul>